gottacatchenall/ms_false_negatives/README.md

-compounding effects of limited sampling effort combined with the amalgamation of data (across both study sites, time of year, and taxonomic scales) could lead any empirical set of observations to inadequately reflect the reality of how species interact [Paine1988RoaMap] or the structure of the network as a whole [McLeod2021SamAsy]. @Martinez1999EffSam showed that in a plant-endophyte trophic network, network connectance is robust to sampling effort, but this was done in the context of a system for which observation of 62,000 total interactions derived from 164,000 plant-stems was feasible.
+compounding effects of limited sampling effort combined with the amalgamation of data (across both study sites, time of year, and taxonomic scales) could lead any empirical set of observations to inadequately reflect the reality of how species interact [@Paine1988RoaMap] or the structure of the network as a whole [@McLeod2021SamAsy]. @Martinez1999EffSam showed that in a plant-endophyte trophic network, network connectance is robust to sampling effort, but this was done in the context of a system for which observation of 62,000 total interactions derived from 164,000 plant-stems was feasible.
 In some systems (e.g. megafauna food-webs) this many observations is either impractical or infeasible due to the absolute abundance of the species in question.

 We cannot feasibly observe all (or even most) of the direct interactions that occur in an ecosystem.
-This means we can be confident two species actually interact if we have a record of it (given an estimate of species misidentification probability), but not at all confident that a pair of species do not interact if we have no record of those species observed together.
-In other words, it is difficult to distinguish true-negatives (two species never interact) from false-negatives (two species interact in some capacity, but we do not have a record of it).
-For a concrete example of this phenomenon, see Figure Concept.
-Because even the most highly sampled systems will still contain missing interactions, there is increasing interest in combining species-level data (e.g. traits, abundance, range, phylogenetic relatedness, etc.) to build predictive models of interactions [@Strydom2021RoaPre].
+This means we can be confident two species actually interact if we have a record of it (given an estimate of species misidentification probability), but not at all confident that a pair of species _do not_ interact if we have no record of those species observed together.
+In other words, it is difficult to distinguish _true-negatives_ (two species never interact) from _false-negatives_ (two species interact sometimes, but we do not have a record of it).
+For a concrete example of a false-negative in a food web, see @fig:concept.
+Because even the most highly sampled systems will still contain missing interactions, there is increasing interest in combining species-level data (e.g. traits, abundance, range, phylogenetic relatedness, etc.) to build models to predict interactions between species we haven't observed together before [@Strydom2021RoaPre].
 However, the noise of false-negatives could impact the efficacy of our predictive models and have practical consequences for answering questions about interactions [@deAguiar2019RevBia].
 This data constraint is amplified as the interaction data we have is geographically biased toward the usual suspects [@Poisot2021GloKno].
-We therefore need a systematic approach to assessing these biases in the observation process and the consequences this has for our understanding of interaction networks
+We therefore need a systematic approach to assessing these biases in the observation process and the consequences this has for our understanding of interaction networks.

 The intrinsic properties of ecological communities create several challenges for
 sampling: first, species are not observed with equal probability---we are much